 Bruce Rivers can do better than that: He has handled over 2,000 criminal cases since founding Rivers Law Firm, P.A., of Minneapolis in 1998.
 Learn More

-In most instances, health care fraud is committed in an attempt to save money or gain money through the Medicaid or Medicare system.
-Health care fraud is considered a federal offense because you are falsifying the Medicaid and Medicare system, both federal initiatives.
+In most instances, health care fraud relates to an attempt to save money or make money through the Medicaid or Medicare system.
+It’s charged at the federal level, because you are accused of falsifying information provided to either the Medicaid or Medicare system, both federal initiatives.

-If you have been arrested or accused of health care fraud, contact our Minneapolis health care fraud lawyer immediately.
-Even if you have not been arrested for the crime but are receiving suspicious letters or phone calls at home or at work, it is a good idea to consult our lawyers before it’s too late.
+Even if you have not been arrested for the crime but are receiving suspicious letters or phone calls at home or at work, it is a good idea to consult Bruce Rivers at the Rivers Law Firm, P.A., before it’s too late.

-Our firm represents people across Minnesota and can handle the following health care fraud crimes:
+Our firm represents people in the Twin Cities metro and across Minnesota.
+We handle the following matters:

 - Uncoding and other forms of billing and accounting fraud

 - Overcharging for medical services or retaining overpayments